| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Reduce screen time

-Children who adopt healthy lifestyles at a young age are healthy adults.
+Children who adopt healthy lifestyles at a young age are becoming a healthy adults.

 4.B.
 Adolescents